ucgmsim/Velocity-Model/README.md

 - See readme in GeneratedSliceParameters directory for additional information

+Call type 5) EXTRACT_THRESHOLD

+Extracts Vs30 Vs500 Z1.0 Z2.5

+- 1	-A GENERATE_VELOCITY_MOD
+- 2	-B MODEL_VERSION (model version - select from list of model versions at bottom of readme)
+- 3	-C OUTPUT_DIR (directory to save outputs to)
+- 4	-D ORIGIN_LAT (origin latitude - in decimal format)
+- 5	-E ORIGIN_LON (origin longitude - in decimal format)
+- 6	-F ORIGIN_ROT (model rotation - clockwise is positive)
+- 7	-G EXTENT_X (model extent in the X direction in km)
+- 8	-H EXTENT_Y (model extent in the Y direction in km)
+- 9 -L	EXTENT_LATLON_SPACING (gridspacing in the Y and X direction in km)
+- 10 -M	MIN_VS (minimium shear wave velocity to enforce, in km/s - typically 0.5)
+- 11 -Z VS_TYPE (set as VS30 VS500 Z1.0 Z2.5)

-Execute one of these four call types and open the output directory to view saved outputs.
+Execute one of these five call types and open the output directory to view saved outputs.